hannutt/BrowserApplication/README.md

 saved in a text file.
 The save method contains a dialog where the user can select a folder/location to save the file.
 This feature is implemented in the FileChooser and FileWriter classes.

+DISABLE AND ENABLE JAVASCRIPT

+JavaScript can be enabled and disabled by clicking the checkbox. if the checkbox is checked, the method executes webView.getEngine().setJavaScriptEnabled(false) command. if the method's checkbox is unchecked, the method will change the Boolean value to true.

 SHOW PAGE SOURCE CODE

 By clicking the source code button, the program hides the webview element and shows the textarea element using the SetOpacity method.